Hospital Indemnity Insurance

 In an emergency, there’s little time to worry about hospital bills.
 With hospital indemnity insurance, you don’t have to.

-3 Hospital does not include certain facilities such as nursing homes, convalescent care or extended care facilities.
-See your Disclosure Statement or Outline of Coverage/Disclosure Document for full details.
+1 “Hospital” does not include certain facilities such as nursing homes, convalescent care or extended care facilities.
+Please consult your certificate for details.

 4 Coverage is guaranteed provided (1) the employee is actively at work and (2) dependents to be covered are not subject to medical restrictions as set forth in the Certificate.
 Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the armed forces or living overseas.